-Browning offers two different payment plans that include the required non-refundable annual enrollment deposit of $5,000:
+Browning offers two different payment plans that include a required non-refundable annual enrollment deposit:

 1. Two payments that follow the enrollment deposit:

 a.
 July 1: 60% of tuition is due